Search This Blog

 On leaving the hotel, I discovered the back tyre flat which I thought surprising as it was rock hard the night before, but a slow leak can do that.
 I, however, had a feeling someone had fiddled with the bike.
 So instead of unloading the bike and replacing the tube, I only pumped the tyre and, surprisingly, it held the entire day.

 Cycling into sprawling Pune took a fair amount of concentration.
-Still, I located the hotel I’d in mind and found it situated in a surprisingly pleasant part of Pune.
-The rest of the afternoon was spent walking around this interesting area, and it felt I never stopped eating until it was time to go to bed.
+Still, I located the hotel I had in mind and found it in a surprisingly pleasant part of Pune.
+The rest of the afternoon was spent walking around this interesting area, and it felt like I never stopped eating until it was time to go to bed.

 10 February - Pune

-I slept like a log, and only got going at around 11 a.m.
+I slept like a log, and only got going around 11 a.m.
 My first stop was at the Aga Khan Palace, built by Sultan Muhammed Shah Aga Khan III.
-Legend has it the palace was built as an act of charity to provide labour for the poor in the neighbouring areas of Pune, who were drastically hit by famine.
+Legend has it that the palace was built as an act of charity to employ people from neighbouring areas of Pune who were severely affected by famine.

-The palace is also where the British kept Mahatma Gandhi, his wife Kasturba Gandhi and his secretary Mahadev Desai prisoner during the Free India Movement.
+The palace is also where the British kept Mahatma Gandhi, his wife Kasturba Gandhi, and his secretary Mahadev Desai prisoner during the Free India Movement.
 Both Kasturba Gandhi and Mahadev Desai died in the Palace during their captivity.
-Today, the palace is a memorial to Gandhi, and his ashes are buried in the garden.
+Today, the palace serves as a memorial to Gandhi, and his ashes are interred in the garden.

-It appears the cave was left incomplete for some reason, possibly because of a fault line uncovered at the rear of the sanctum or maybe due to political upheaval at the time.
+It appeared that the cave temple was left incomplete for some reason, possibly due to a fault line discovered at the rear of the sanctum, or perhaps because of political upheaval at the time.

 My last stop was at the Shaniwar Wada fort, constructed by Peshwa Bajirao 1, as a home for the Peshwas in 1730.
-One of the most haunted places in Pune is said - something one can understand as it has quite an unfortunate history.
+It is said to be one of the most haunted places in Pune, something one can understand given its unfortunate history.

-According to legend, the 13-year old prince Narayanrao Peshwa, heir of the Peshwa dynasty, was ordered killed by his aunt, Anandibai.
-His spine-chilling cries of “Save me, Uncle.”, is said to haunt the walls of the fort.
+According to legend, the 13-year-old prince, Narayanrao Peshwa, heir of the Peshwa dynasty, was killed by his aunt, Anandibai.
+His spine-chilling cries of “Save me, Uncle!” are said to haunt the fort’s walls.
 Then, in 1880, the British captured the fort and the owners were forced into exile.
-Finally, in 1818, all except the foundations when up in flames.
-Today, the fort is situated in the heart of the old city, but residents claim the cries can still be heard on quiet nights.
+Finally, in 1818, all except the foundations went up in flames.
+Today, the fort is in the heart of the old city, but residents claim the cries can still be heard on quiet nights.

 12 February – Pune – Ahmednagar – 121 km

-Well rested, following an extra day in Pune, made a leisurely cycle.
+Following an extra day in Pune, and feeling well rested, I was ready to take it slow and enjoy a leisurely cycle.
 The Ellora Caves, a UNESCO World Heritage Site, was about 260 kilometres north of Pune.
-I understood it’s one of the largest rock-cut cave temples globally and dates to 600 – 1000 CE.
-This all sounded worthwhile exploring.
+I understood it’s one of the largest rock-cut cave temples globally, dating to 600 – 1000 CE.
+It all sounded well worth exploring.

 Twenty kilometres beyond Ahmednagar, the earth fell away and I dropped 200 meters in three kilometres.
 I flew downhill, panniers flapping in the wind.
-The rest of the day led past typical Indian rural areas where the ox was still in daily use, from ploughing to pulling carts and extracting juice from sugarcane.
-Once in Aurangabad, I got a decent hotel.
-The plan was to stay two nights allowing enough time to visit the Ellora Caves.
+The rest of the day passed through typical Indian rural areas, where the ox was still used daily, from ploughing to pulling carts and extracting juice from sugarcane.
+Once in Aurangabad, I found a decent hotel.
+The plan was to stay for two nights, allowing me enough time to visit the Ellora Caves.

-Breakfast consisted of paneer paratha, curd and chai, and once done I hopped on the bus to Ellora Caves.
+Breakfast consisted of paneer paratha, curd, and chai.
+Once done, I hopped on the bus to the Ellora Caves.
 “Caves” are not the right word to describe these structures as they were chiselled out of solid rock between 600 – 1000 AD.
 The temples were carved out by Hindu, Buddhist and Jain monks (and their helpers, I guess) over many decades.
 In total, there are 34 temples, some more elaborate than others.
 I understood the Kailasa Temple was cut out of a massive rock by 7,000 labourers over 150 years.
 One can’t help but be in awe of what was created.
 To give an idea of size, the Kailasa Temple covers an area twice the Parthenon’s size, and double its height.
 The planning boggles the mind.
-Not only are these remarkable temples engineering-wise, but it’s also the detail in the carved panels that’s impressive.
-It was three o’clock by the time I was done and grabbed a jeep to Aurangabad.
-The bus ride to the caves was far more comfortable than the jeep as they piled as many people in as possible.
-I counted 17, and I was more than happy to get out once at Aurangabad.
+Not only are these remarkable temples extraordinary from an engineering perspective, but the detail in the carved panels is also impressive.

-The bus ride to Alibag was a long and tedious one but I was grateful for the opportunity to see my friends.
-After a huge lunch, Anil gave me a ride to the Mandwa ferry on the back of his Royal Enfield.
+The bus ride to Alibag was long and tedious, but I was grateful for the opportunity to see my friends.
+After a huge lunch, Anil took me to the Mandwa ferry on the back of his Royal Enfield.
 The ferry took me to the Gateway of India, from where it was a short taxi ride to Janhavi’s aunt’s house, where I stayed the night.
-Again, I was spoilt rotten and ate more delicious Indian food.
+Again, I was spoilt rotten and ate more than I should have of the delicious Indian food presented.

-My flight was at midday and Usha’s driver drove me to the airport - I felt like the Queen of Sheba.
-Again, I was lucky as the flight was dead on time.
-Once outside, I noticed a bus ready to leave at that very moment.
-With all my luck, I got to Jomtien much earlier than expected and collected my key from Glenn at Starlight Bar and could settle into my emergency bunker until my sister arrived.
+My flight was at midday, and Usha’s driver drove me to the airport.
+I, no doubt, felt like the Queen of Sheba being chauffeured to the airport.
+Again, I was lucky, as the flight was dead on time.
+Once in Thailand, I noticed a bus ready to leave for Jomtien at that very moment.
+With all my luck, I got to Jomtien much earlier than expected, collected my key from Glenn at Starlight Bar, and settled into my emergency bunker until my sister arrived.

 Monday, 9 December 2019